I love to travel but when I do, I know when I get home I will be wiped out by fatigue for sometimes 2-3-4 days.

-We cannot store up extra energy or “spoons” to use later unfortunately so sometimes we have a tendency to over donut when we feel good.
+We cannot store up extra energy or “spoons” to use later unfortunately so sometimes we have a tendency to over do it when we feel good.
 And then when shit happens it’s exhausting.

-Room service came I ate and went to bed.
-The pain was so intense no was worried how the hell I was going to make it through the airport the next day.
+Room service came with my leg propped up , so I ate and went to bed.
+The pain was so intense I was worried how the hell was going to make it through the airport the next day.

 People see you are doing ok and this can lead them to assumptions – Some people thinking your suddenly well because you had a few good days .

 People just don’t realize how much pain a person may be in because it’s an invisible disability.